Social choice rules driven by propositional logic: Preferences

 In the all-or-none framework of classical logic, this double implication embodies a limitation to complete strict preferences, leaving no place for definite indifference ($x$ and $y$ `equally good') nor for incompleteness (lack of information about the comparison between $x$ and~$y$).

-However, in the context of degrees of belief, both definite indifference and incompleteness can be suitably modelled within the logical constraint~(\ref{eq:iff}).
+However, in our context of degrees of belief, both definite indifference and incompleteness can be suitably modelled if we interpret (\ref{eq:iff}) as an identification between $\nt p_{xy}$ and $p_{yx}$.
 In fact, incompleteness can be described by putting $v(p_{xy}) = v(p_{yx}) = 0$ which means a full lack of belief in $p_{xy}$ as well as in $p_{yx}$.
 On~the other hand, definite indifference can be described by putting $v(p_{xy}) = v(p_{yx}) = \onehalf$, \ie by splitting the unit of belief into equal amounts for the contrary preferences $p_{xy}$ and $p_{yx}$.

 So, \,\textit{from now on we identify \,$\nt p_{xy}$ with \,$p_{yx}$.}

 The collective degrees of belief about the propositions $p_{xy}$ are given by

 where $\alpha_k$ are the relative frequencies or weights of the individual opinions~$\vk$. \ensep In preferential voting, the individual opinions are usually expressed in the form of a ranking, that is, a list of options in order of preference, possibly truncated or with ties.
 In order to translate this information into paired comparisons, we use the following interpretation: